Starting Your Tennis Journey: Beginner Tips And Techniques

 Learning to Keep the Ball in Play

-One of the most important strategies in tennis, especially for , is to focus on keeping the ball in play.
+One of the most important strategies in tennis, especially for beginners, is to focus on keeping the ball in play.
 This means aiming for consistency rather than power or aggressive shots.
 By prioritizing ball control and shot placement, you reduce the chances of making unforced errors and increase the opportunity for your opponent to make mistakes.
 Focus on hitting the ball over the net and within the court boundaries, gradually introducing more power and spin as you gain confidence in your strokes.

 Understanding Singles and Doubles Strategies